iZettle/sdk-android/README.md

 For more information on the tipping flow, see [SDK tippping support documentation](Documentation/SDK_Tipping_Support_Documentation.md).

-### Step 6: Processing payment result
+## Step 6: Processing payment result

 You will receive the payment result as an activity result.
 Result `Bundle` contains two values:

-1.  `CardPaymentActivity.RESULT_EXTRA_REQUEST` contains all extras from request intent
+1.  `CardPaymentActivity.RESULT_EXTRA_REQUEST` contains all extras from request intent.
-2.  `CardPaymentActivity.RESULT_EXTRA_PAYLOAD` contains payment result
+2.  `CardPaymentActivity.RESULT_EXTRA_PAYLOAD` contains payment result.

-The payment result is an instance of one of the following classes:
+The payment result is an instance of one of the classes listed in the following.

 #### CardPaymentResult.Canceled